 I resigned my position at Felician on May 15, 2020 to protest serious malfeasance at the highest levels of the university’s administration–including malfeasance by the Dean of Arts and Sciences, the Registrar, the Vice President for Academic Affairs, and the university’s President.
 Since then, the Dean and President have left the university, the President in oddly abrupt and unexplained circumstances.
 I’ve referred only briefly to my resignation here at PoT, omitting the details.
 I hope to discuss the details in due course.
 The resignation effectively ended my academic career.

 As of October 5, 2020, I’ve started working for Environmental Services in the Operating Room at Hunterdon Medical Center in Flemington, New Jersey, part of the Hunterdon Health System in Hunterdon County, New Jersey.
-Along with the rest of the EVS team, I help clean and sanitize the OR, set up and take down surgical equipment, and (though I haven’t done it yet) transport, move and restrain patients as called on by the rest of the OR staff.
-The job is dirty, tedious, dangerous, labor-intensive, and low-paying.
-It’s also fun, meaningful, and incredibly rewarding.
-Bottom line: I love the job, love my co-workers, and even like my institution (it takes awhile to get me to love an institution).
-I get stagefright every morning before I start my shift, and leave the hospital with a smile on my face every evening after the shift is done.
+Along with the rest of the EVS team, I help clean and sanitize the OR, and set up and take down surgical equipment (mostly beds, aka “surgical tables”).
+The job is dirty, tedious, dangerous, labor-intensive, and low-paying, but occasionally fun, meaningful, and rewarding.

 I’ve created this website to house a group blog and to have a place to organize and store my own written work.
 Though the blog has been operating since July 2014, I haven’t (yet) managed to organize any of my written work here.